A new fee schedule is effective as of February 2, 2024. The fee schedule may be viewed and downloaded by clicking here.

 Doug Parr is generally in the office from 8:00 AM until 10:00 AM, and then leaves for appointments.

 The e-mail address for the WWCA is email@example.com.
 The office manager is Tammy Koteles.

-In addition to traditional building permits and inspections, responsibility for Soil Erosion and Sedimentation Control (SESC) permits has recently been transferred to the WWCA.
+In addition to traditional building permits and inspections, WWCA is also responsible for Soil Erosion and Sedimentation Control (SESC) permits.
 All requirements and forms associated with SESC activities are contained in one document, the Soil Erosion and Sedimentation Control Program Guide.
-Dale Behnke is resposible for handling the Soil Erosion permits.
+Doug Parr is responsible for handling the Soil Erosion permits.

 To view and download any of the following documents, click on the title of the document, which will start Adobe Acrobat and connect you to the document.

 Policies and Procedures This document provides an introduction to WWCA policies and procedures.
-It defines what types of construction activities require a permit, how to make application for a permit, how to schedule an inspection, and how to obtain a certificate of occupancy.
+It defines what types of construction activities require a permit, requirements for permits, how to schedule an inspection, and how to obtain a certificate of occupancy.